Effective Academic Writing 1

 "Chapters address a full range of critical topics, including the context and process of academic writing, needs analysis, teaching approaches, the interrelationship between writing and vocabulary, intercultural perspectives, feedback and assessment.
 Each chapter includes Classroom Implications, tasks and techniques for teaching, and some possible exercises to use with students.
 Chapters begin with thought-provoking questions and end with a section designed to help users consider their own beliefs and classroom practices." -- Back cover.

-Download English for Academic Study Book in PDF, Epub and Kindle
+Download First Steps in Academic Writing Book in PDF, Epub and Kindle